legendschwab/cmor438individual/Supervised Machine Learning/6. Decision Trees/README.md

 **Decision trees** are machine learning algorithms that can perform both classification and regression.
 They have a tree-like structure with parent and child nodes.
-At each layer of a decision tree, we split our data into 2 sets.

 ## Classification